-New ruthenium-based drugs show promise for killing cancer cellsJune 11th, 2012 in Cancer /
+New ruthenium-based drugs show promise for killing cancer cellsJune 11, 2012 in Medicine & Health / Cancer

 A new study by University of Kentucky researchers shows how light and strained ruthenium-based drugs may be more effective at fighting cancer cells and less toxic to healthy cells than a similar and widely used drug.

 Cisplatin is a common platinum-based cancer drug.
 But while cisplatin kills cancer cells, it also attacks healthy cells, causing debilitating side effects.
 Ruthenium is a rare transition metal also belonging to the platinum group of the periodic table, and the UK researchers developed two new ruthenium complexes designed to kill cancer cells while preserving healthy cells.

 These complexes are inert in the dark, but when activated with light, they become up to 200 times as toxic, and up to three times as potent as cisplatin against tumor cells.